- Nearly 750,000 patients per year in the United States and an estimated 2 million patients worldwide are affected by end stage renal disease (ESRD).

 - There is an acute shortage of donor organs for ESRD patients.
 There are more than 100,000 ESRD patients on the U.S. transplant wait list.
-Yet, in 2014 there were only 17,105 donor kidneys available in the United States for transplant.
-There were less than 70,000 donor kidneys available worldwide.
+In 2016, 20,161 kidney transplants were performed in the United States.

 - The need for donor kidneys is rising at 8% per year, yet their availability has not grown to match.

 - The transplanted live kidney is treated by the body as a foreign object and, as a result, the patient must take immunosuppressants for the life of the transplant.
 These drugs can have numerous side effects.
 And because immunosuppressants block the immune system, the transplant recipient is at a greater risk for infections and cancers.
 The patient’s own immune system is the single largest challenge to the success of a kidney transplant when the donor and recipient are not genetically identical.

 The only alternative today to kidney transplantation is dialysis.

 - Hemodialysis involves pumping a patient’s blood through an external circuit for filtration before it is pumped back into the body.
 A typical hemodialysis schedule is three sessions per week, for 3-5 hours per session at a medical facility.

 - Peritoneal dialysis uses the patient’s own abdomen across which waste is exchanged from the blood and flushed out regularly through a permanent tube in the abdomen.
 Peritoneal dialysis does not require regular trips to a medical facility but still requires regular treatment at home.